Anisotropic Scalar Field Dark Energy with a Disformally Coupled Yang-Mills Field: Introduction

 Due to the introduction of novel couplings in the model and the presence of matter fields, the model considered here exhibits a rich variety of possibilities in its parameters and phase space similar to coupled quintessence models.
 For instance, this model features new scaling solutions related to the presence of gauge field hair, during radiation, matter and dark energy dominated periods.
 In particular, the presence of gauge hair, leads to new types of anisotropic scaling solutions.
-This anisotropic hair could be relevant, for instance, to give some insight about the origin of the CMB quadrupole anomaly \cite{Aghanim:2018eyx, Appleby:2009za,Koivisto:2008ig}.
+This anisotropic hair could be relevant, for instance, to give some insight about the origin of the cosmic microwave background (CMB) quadrupole anomaly \cite{Aghanim:2018eyx, Appleby:2009za,Koivisto:2008ig}.
 Another remarkable feature of the model is a non-standard, field dependent equation of state for the ${\rm SU(2)}$ field.
 The disformal coupling changes the equation of state of the gauge field, making this component perform differently from radiation as in standard minimally or conformally coupled case in which $\omega_A = 1/3$.
 This novel dynamical behaviour offers new possibilities for the evolution of the ${\rm SU(2)}$ field so that it can act as radiation at some stages and transit to a dark matter component with $\omega_A=0$ at some other stages.
 This characteristic of the disformally coupled gauge field is one of the main properties that we are going to exploit in the dynamical analysis of the system supported by numerical analysis.
-Additionally, the inclusion of gauge ${\rm SU(2)}$ fields, increases the number of relativistic degrees of freedom with potential important effects for the cosmic expansion rate, CMB anisotropies and the distribution of large scale structures.
-For instance, the fact that this degrees of freedom add to the dark matter component can be important to shed some light upon the Hubble tension problem \cite{DiValentino:2021izs}.
+Additionally, the inclusion of gauge ${\rm SU(2)}$ fields, increases the number of relativistic degrees of freedom with potential important effects for the cosmic expansion rate, CMB anisotropies and the distribution of large-scale structures (LLSs).